ToshioCP/Gtk4-tutorial/src/sec33.src.md

 It is a child class of GObject and has string data which is the content of the line.
   - 10-11: `text` is a child of the `listitem` and it is a GtkText instance.
 And `buffer` is a GtkEntryBuffer instance of the `text`.
-  - 12: The LeData instance `data` is an item pointed by the `listitem`.
+  - 12: The LeData instance `data` is an item pointed to by the `listitem`.
   - 15-16: Sets the text of `text` to `le_data_look_string (data)`. le\_data\_look\_string returns the string of the `data` and the ownership of the string is still taken by the `data`.
 So, the caller doesn't need to free the string.